wagtail/wagtail/docs/getting_started/tutorial.md

 pip install -r requirements.txt
 ```

-This ensures that you have the relevant versions of Wagtail, Django, and any other dependencies for the project you have just created.
+This ensures that you have the relevant versions of Wagtail, Django, and any other dependencies for the project that you create.
 The `requirements.txt` file contains all the dependencies needed in order to run the project.

 ### Create the database